MSR-Codec: A Low-Bitrate Multi-Stream Residual Codec for High-Fidelity Speech Generation with Information Disentanglement: Experiments

 \subsubsection{Codec Configuration}

 The encoders (Enc1 $\&$ Enc2) and decoders (Dec2 $\&$ Dec3) in the codec are convolution-based networks.
 Their structures are similar to SEANet~\cite{tagliasacchi2020seanet}, with convolution layer parameters adjusted to match the required frame rates for each stream.
 Two self-attention\cite{vaswani2017attention} modules are added at the end of the Enc1 and the input of Dec3, respectively, which involve the global relation between frames.
 Dec1 is a 2-layer conformer network with cross-attention modules, a structure similar to the decoder in CTX-vec2wav~\cite{du2024unicats}.
 A pretrained 16kHz Fre-GAN ~\cite{kim2021fre} was used as the vocoder to convert reconstructed Mel-spectrograms into audio waveforms.
-Two versions of the codec were trained with different bitrates:

-\textbf{MSR-Codec-424:} This smaller version uses a codebook of size 32 for the prosody stream (VQ1) and 64 for the residual stream (VQ2), resulting in a bitrate of approximately 424 bps.

-\textbf{MSR-Codec-524:} This larger version uses a codebook of size 128 for both the prosody and residual streams, for a bitrate of approximately 524 bps.

-For both versions, the semantic stream uses a fixed codebook of 500 centers from the pre-trained Hubert model\footnote{https://github.com/facebookresearch/textlesslib/blob/main/textless}.
+Three versions of the codec were trained with different bitrates- \textbf{424/524/612}.
+For all versions, the semantic stream uses a fixed codebook of 500 centers from the pre-trained Hubert model\footnote{https://github.com/facebookresearch/textlesslib/blob/main/textless}.
+The sizes of the codebook for the prosody stream (VQ1) in these three codecs are 64/256/512; their codebook sizes for the residual stream (VQ2) are 32/256/2048, respectively.